Accident At Work Solicitors — Scotland

 - Historical abuse cases: Includes elder and institutional abuse cases, leading to claims being made as a result of succumbing to injuries.

 We represent thousands of personal injury cases throughout Scotland each year, securing millions of pounds in compensation for our clients.
-Our personal injury lawyers work on a no-win, no-fee basis, so there’s no financial risk if your claim is unsuccessful.
+Our personal injury lawyers work on a no-win, no-fee basis, often referred to as a win-no-fee accident arrangement, so there’s no financial risk if your claim is unsuccessful.

-You can still make a claim against your employer, even if you were partly at fault for the accident.
+You can still claim against your employer, even if you were partly at fault for the accident.

 In cases of contributory negligence, the liability is shared among all responsible parties.
 In this case, the amount you receive in workplace accident compensation will be adjusted according to the proportional blame on your part.
 For example, if you are found to be 40% responsible for causing the accident, the amount you may claim may be reduced accordingly.